Shopify/cli/packages/cli/README.md

   -a, --auto-correct              Automatically fix offenses -c, --category=<value>          Only run this category of checks
-                                  Runs checks matching all categories when specified more than once -d, --dev-preview               Use the dev preview version of theme check Applies the typescript implementation of theme check to the theme -e, --environment=<value>       The environment to apply to the current command.
+                                  Runs checks matching all categories when specified more than once -e, --environment=<value>       The environment to apply to the current command.
   -o, --output=<option>           [default: text] The output format to use
                                   <options: text|json>
   -v, --version                   Print Theme Check version -x, --exclude-category=<value>  Exclude this category of checks
-                                  Excludes checks matching any category when specified more than once --fail-level=<option>           Minimum severity for exit with error code
+                                  Excludes checks matching any category when specified more than once --dev-preview                   Use the dev preview version of theme check Applies the typescript implementation of theme check to the theme --fail-level=<option>           Minimum severity for exit with error code
                                   <options: error|suggestion|style>
   --init                          Generate a .theme-check.yml file